-How does it work?Carnosine is important for many normal body functions including the proper function and development of the muscles, heart, liver, kidneys, brain, and many other organs.
-There is some interest in using carnosine to prevent aging because it seems to interfere with certain chemicals that might play a role in the aging process.
+Carnosine is important for many normal body functions.
+There's interest in using it to prevent aging because it seems to block certain chemicals that might play a role in the aging process.
 Carnosine levels in the body might also go down with age.

 Uses & Effectiveness